muchdogesec/siemrules/README.md

 ## How it works

-1. User uploads files (Selects products in their stack)
+1. User uploads files (these are typically threat intel reports)
 2. The file is converted to txt (using [file2txt](https://github.com/muchdogesec/file2txt))
 3. User inputs processed by [txt2detection](https://github.com/muchdogesec/txt2detection)
-4. Objects stored in ArangoDB using [stix2arango](https://github.com/muchdogesec/stix2arango)
+4. Objects stored in ArangoDB using [stix2arango](https://github.com/muchdogesec/stix2arango) / Postgres for non STIX objects
 5. Objects exposed via API

 Step 2 to 4 are tracked in a concept of a Job.